Meet Asengana, a writing tool with roots in Kanban project management

 Analytics reports will support the structural changes of your manuscript to show the inconsistencies that appear in the creative process.
 I’m not the only one that wrote a scene with a POV that died four scenes back in the second act.

 When we defined Asengana as the Writer’s Way we thought about the right way to manage a project.

 There was that moment when I realized the transition from the self professed talented writer as is–pantser – to understanding the complexities of a plotline–planner.
 My storytelling freedom came from a well-defined structure and from applying my project manager skills to the writing techniques I gained through learning and many failures.

 The choice of an Agile project management methodology, Kanban, comes from its universality and easiness to use.
 You will have a better framework for honing your craft as a writer.

 One of us

 I look back at the younger me socializing with friends and complaining about the writer’s block.
-I let myself to be amused by my first published writings.
-Just for a few seconds.
-Then I get back to the present me who uses every free minute to write with a clear understanding of my hero’s journey, the short story structure with confidence in my research process.
+My first published writings are not brilliant.
+Just for a few seconds and then I get back to the present me who uses every free minute to write with a clear understanding of my hero’s journey, the short story structure with confidence in my research process.

 I’m the one who started Asengana, but I’m just one of the many that make it happen.
 Self-published writers at the start of their journey (me included), traditionally published writers software engineers, graphic designers are all part of a team with a plan: we will make the writing experience better.

-In 2019 we will enter in limited preview release stage.
+In 2019 we will enter limited preview release stage.
 Asengana will give you all the tools in one place.
-And the ones we don’t have yet will be developed in the next two years.
+We will develop new ones in the next two years.